andyrepton/Kubernetes-Testbed/README.md

-# Kubernetes Testbed - An experiment to test different security options in K8S
+# Kubernetes Testbed - An attempt to build up a best practise Kubernetes environment step by step

 Disclaimer: this is an experiment for myself to build a new system from scratch to keep my skills up to date, I make no promises as to how secure this is!
 Please review before copying code.